 Apple’s CEO Tim Cook was the former COO (chief operating officer) under Steve Jobs.
-Graduated from Auburn University in 1982, Cook spent 12 years in IBM.
+Graduating from Auburn University in 1982, Cook spent 12 years at IBM.
 He joined Apple in 1998 until he became CEO in 2011.

-Sewell is an Apple’s executive who joined the company from Intel Corporation in 2009.
+Sewell is an Apple executive who joined the company from Intel Corporation in 2009.
 He announced his retirement in 2017 after eight years of leading the company’s legal and security efforts.

-Former US Vice President Al Gore has been sitting in Apple’s board of directors since 2003.
-As reported at the time by Apple, “Al brings an incredible wealth of knowledge and wisdom to Apple from having helped run the largest organization in the world—the United States government—as a Congressman, Senator and our 45th Vice President.
+Former US Vice President Al Gore has been sitting on Apple’s board of directors since 2003.
+Apple reported at the time, “Al brings an incredible wealth of knowledge and wisdom to Apple from having helped run the largest organization in the world—the United States government—as a Congressman, Senator, and our 45th Vice President.
 Al is also an avid Mac user and does his own video editing in Final Cut Pro,” said Steve Jobs, Apple’s CEO.
-“Al is going to be a terrific Director and we’re excited and honored that he has chosen Apple as his first private sector board to serve on.”
+“Al is going to be a terrific Director, and we’re excited and honored that he has chosen Apple as his first private sector board to serve on.”

 Johny Srouji is Apple’s senior vice president of Hardware Technologies, which now reports to CEO Tim Cook.
 He joined Apple in 2008 after working at Intel and IBM.

-Now Apple Inc. is owned by two main institutional investors (Vanguard Group and BlackRock, Inc).
-While its major individual shareholders comprise people like Art Levinson, Tim Cook, Bruce Sewell, Al Gore, Johny Sroujli and others.
+At the same time, its major individual shareholders comprise people like Art Levinson, Tim Cook, Bruce Sewell, Al Gore, Johny Sroujli, and others.